sammi-turner/Cpp-Unix-Examples/README.md

-# Unix TUI Template
+# Ncurses Template

-A text user interface template for MacOS and Linux.
+An ncurses project template for MacOS and Linux.

 ## To build